 In my opinion, Peterson is going to flame out pretty quickly.
 It is easy to be blunt and real when you are building something, but once you get there, it is tempting to go into preservation mode to protect what you have.
 I think he has already started making accommodations to keep his audience and I don’t think he is saying much of anything that is as interesting or unique any more.
 I actually skimmed his new book about twelve rules for life and found it pretty unhelpful.
 The rules are either obvious or require a ton more development to be useful.

 Eventually, his followers will move on.
 They are not called young and restless for nothing.
 And when that happens, the question will be whether the church has anything to fill the void.

 One last note: I did not address in this post the fact that Peterson has been widely embraced by the alt-right.
-I cannot emphasize how much I despise the alt-right, their racism, stupid conspiracy theories and all the other idiocy you hear from those people.
+I cannot emphasize how much I despise the alt-right, their racism, stupid conspiracy theories, and all the other idiocy you hear from those people.
 However, I choose not to blame Peterson for becoming one of their heroes.
 They have hijacked his message and as best as I can tell from studying him, he is not to blame for that.
-I do not sense he would agree with them at all.
+I do not sense that he would agree with them at all.